 - numbness, tingling or pain in the area - this is due to nerve injury

 - blood clots - more common after removal of lymph nodes in the groin area

-Let your doctor or specialist nurse know if you think you have any of these side effects.
+Let your doctor or specialist nurse (key worker) know if you think you have any of these side effects.

 At your first follow up appointment, your doctor:

 - gives you the results of the surgery

 - asks how you are and if you've had any problems

 This is also your opportunity to ask any questions.
 Write down any questions you have before your appointment to help you remember what to ask.
 Taking someone with you can also help you to remember what the doctor says and provide support.

 Between appointments, you can also contact your specialist nurse.
 So don't worry if you do forget to ask something.